 —Consuming processed foods, GMOs, pesticides, factory-farmed non-organic meats and dairy products and restaurant foods destroy healthy flora, making probiotics highly beneficial.

 —Stronger immunity.
-Reduce your chance of catching a cold, coming down with the flu and lessen incidence of upper respiratory tract infections.
+Reduce your chance of catching a cold, coming down with the flu, viral infections, and lessen the incidence of upper respiratory tract infections.

-—Probiotics have a role in treating fatty liver disease (NAFLD), helpful for liver congestion and reduce toxic load on the liver.
+—Probiotics have a role in treating fatty liver disease (NAFLD), helpful for liver stagnation, and reduce toxic load on the liver.

 —Healthy aging!
 There is a growing awareness that the microbial balance in the colon becomes increasingly perturbed with aging and therefore increases the risk of certain diseases.
 Probiotics are particularly beneficial for the elderly populations, especially in terms of protection against infections and also in the prevention of several age-related diseases.
 Probiotics may restore a healthy microbiota and control oxidation and inflammatory processes, which can be beneficial in improving immune function, reducing the risk of infections, and nervous system impairments in older adults.

 —Athletes and all those exposed to oxidative stress may benefit from probiotics as a way to naturally increase antioxidant levels and neutralize the effects of reactive oxygen species.

 Spore-based probiotics are soil-based microorganisms that are formed from spores and found in dirt and vegetation.
 Unlike most traditional probiotics such as lactobacilli and bifidobacteria, spore-based probiotics derived from Bacillus species are delivered as dormant spores.
 Spore-based strains have the intrinsic ability to produce multiple enzymes, secretory proteins, antimicrobial compounds, vitamins, and carotenoids.